-Meet the elderly and retired elephants of Thailand
+Meet the old and retired elephants of Thailand

-Your guide and driver will meet you at 0800 at your hotel for your private trip, “Meet the elephants of North Thailand.”
+This is a private tour.
+Your guide and driver will meet you at 0800 at your hotel for your trip, “Meet the Elephants of North Thailand.”
 This morning we will visit The Chang and the Maesa Elephant Conservation Park, just north of Chiang Mai.
 These camps are next to each other and owned by the same family.
 The Chang formerly was the Thai Elephant Care Center.
 “Chang” is the Thai word for elephant.
-The Chang takes care of 14 elderly and retired elephants.
+The Chang takes care of 14 old and retired elephants.
 It is a beautiful place where the elephants are cared for very well.
 We have carefully selected these elephant venues, and we often visit the elephants.
 The Chang also features in our two-day program “Family Fun with Elephants and Sticky Waterfalls.”

 The oldest elephant of The Chang

 First, we will ask you to change into traditional farmer’s clothing to be more comfortable.
 The Camp has changing rooms.
 You will learn everything about the Asian Elephant, an endangered species, and how The Chang takes care of them.
 Your elephant guide will teach you how to prepare a healthy treat for the elephants.
 Khamuen is the oldest elephant of The Chang, born in 1935.
 The Chang also has a very touching cemetery where they bury deceased elephants.
 If you want, you can help clean the elephants with a hose.